-- The role of educational authorities is crucial in terms of promoting actions to support the implementation of these programmes, adopting measures, defining responsibilities, providing resources, facilitating access to induction programmes and adapting them to the needs of each context and to the teachers involved. - School principals should engage in induction programmes, since they are responsible for ensuring the necessary conditions for the implementation, local adaptation and monitoring of induction programmes.
-Moreover, they contribute to define the criteria for the selection and appointment of mentors and mentees and they involve the school community in supporting mentor training. - Middle leadership structures and other teachers contribute to maintaining an adequate environment for the integration of mentees and creating a network of collaboration with various stakeholders, promoting the success of induction programmes as well as the teachers involved in them.
+- The role of educational authorities is crucial in terms of promoting actions to support the implementation of these programmes, adopting measures, defining responsibilities, providing resources, facilitating access to induction programmes and giving authority for adapting them to the needs of each context and to the teachers involved. - School principals should engage in induction programmes, since they are responsible for ensuring the necessary conditions for the implementation, local adaptation and monitoring of induction programmes.
+Moreover, they contribute to define the criteria for the selection and appointment of mentors and mentees and they involve the school community in supporting mentor training. - Middle leadership structures and other teachers contribute to maintaining an adequate environment for the integration of mentees and creating a network of collaboration with various stakeholders, promoting the success of induction programmes as well as the teachers involved in them. - Training entities, including education institutes, play a very important role in recognizing the importance of induction programmes and their certification.
+They also facilitate awareness-raising activities for mentors and mentees, providing conceptual clarification and addressing relational,